Some Investments Better Than Others at Beating Inflation

 Stocks Tumbled in February on Fears of Additional Rate Hikes

-In February 2023, the Federal Reserve said inflation was still stubbornly high.
+In February of this year, the Federal Reserve said inflation was still stubbornly high.
 The Fed raised its key lending rate by 25 basis points to the range of 4.5% to 4.75%.
 It also said “ongoing increases” would be needed to get inflation down to two percent.
 (Source: “Federal Reserve Press Release,” U.S. Federal Reserve, February 1, 2023.)

 Investors didn’t like the sound of that.
-Stocks began selling off in February and took a sharp downturn on February 21.
-All three major U.S. stock market indices fell by at least two percent that day, booking their worst daily drop since December.
+They began selling off stocks in February, and share prices took a sharp downturn on February 21.
+All three major U.S. stock market indices fell by at least two percent that day, booking their worst daily drop since last December.

 It appears as though investors have finally accepted the fact that the Federal Reserve will continue its aggressive rate hikes to tame inflation.
 Whereas traders had previously believed the Fed would raise its key lending rate by 25 basis points when it meets in March, there’s now a growing consensus that the central bank will raise the rate by 50 basis points.
 (Source: “Stocks Catch Up With Fed Reality.
 Why the Market May Have Already Peaked.”
 Barron’s, February 22, 2023.)